BASEBALL: Pioneers rally for regional title

-The Pioneers began their comeback by tallying twice in the top of the fifth inning.
-The Vikings got one back in the bottom of the inning before the floodgates opened for Providence in the top of the sixth, when the Pioneers plated five runs to to control.
+After the Pioneers plated one run in the top of the first, the Vikings scored three in the bottom of the inning before adding a fourth run in the fourth.

+In top of the next inning, with two outs and Kruer on first, Watson came up big.

+“I told the guys in the dugout, ‘We have no momentum right here, we have to find something to get us going,’” Watson recalled afterward.
+“Then luckily I caught lightning in a bottle and stroked a ball over a kid’s head and scored a couple runs.
+I think that’s what got us the momentum.
+Then we fought our butts off from there.”

-North Posey got one in the bottom of the seventh, but that was it.
+North Posey got one run back in the bottom of the fifth before the floodgates opened up for Providence.

+With one out, David Newbanks walked before Max Beatty followed with a single through the left side.
+Hayden Vissing then hit a drive to right field to score Newbanks before Grant Borden's sacrifice fly tied it at 5-all.
+Kruer then reached on an error, that allowed Luke Kruer to score the go-ahead run.
+After Watson was intentionally walked, Ray Reisinger doubled in two to make it 8-5.

-Hayden Vissing, the Pioneers' third pitcher, picked up the win in relief.
+Vissing, the Pioneers' third pitcher, picked up the win in relief.
 The junior allowed one earned run on two hits while walking one and striking out one over 1 2/3 innings.
-Eli Watson, who sparked Providence's rally with a triple in the fifth inning, notched the save.
-The senior allowed one earned run on one hit while striking out one over the final two frames.
+Watson notched the save.
+The right-hander allowed one earned run — on a seventh-inning solo home run by Owen Spears — while striking out one over the final two frames.

-Providence junior Jake Rodski talks about Providence's 8-6 win over North Posey to win the regional. @newstribscores @Providence_BB pic.twitter.com/xQEdRGHSNJ— Josh Cook (@joshcooknewstri) June 6, 2021
+"We just kept fighting," Watson said.
+"Our backs were against the wall, so we just had to keep on fighting.
+We knew one of us was going to turn this game around when we got a few runners on.
+Then we scored one or two and we were close to flipping the lineup over.
+I knew that was the turning point.
+We just kept going from there."

 PIONEERS TOP RAIDERS